 This reserve records funds set aside for the employees' maternity leave in accordance with the organisation's policy.
+This has now been merged with General Reserve as Maternity Leave is paid as it fails due.

 Investment Reserves

 This reserve records the changes in fair value of available-for-sale financial assets.